 As you can see, not having some of these items in your bug out bag could cost you your life.

-Reason #3: Not room for extra items
+Reason #3: Not enough room for extra items

 Since these manufacturers want to keep their product lightweight and compact, they’re not gonna leave too much empty room inside.
 So when you want to add more stuff to your premade bug out bag, stuff that you need, you realize you just can’t get it in there.